Pikkuherkko/MySwap-frontend/README.md

 WETH and couple own random tokens hardcoded.

-This is the biggest project I have done so far.
-I did not follow any tutorial so apologies for not always following best practices with react.

 The basic structure is the same as in Uniswap V2.
 Add/remove liquidity for tokens and ETH, and swap them.